|

 Chicago Wheat Action Plan Summary

 • No action is currently recommended for 2024 Chicago wheat.
-Price volatility has risen in the last couple of weeks due to the changing weather forecasts and current events in the Black Sea.
-While prices have fallen off their recent highs, plenty of time remains to market next year’s crop.
-War continues in the Black Sea region, major exporting countries’ stocks expected to fall to 16-year lows, and no one knows what the weather will bring, leaving the market vulnerable to many uncertainties.
-For now, after recently recommending making a sale for the 2024 crop, and while keeping an eye on the market to see if any major support is broken, Grain Market Insider would need to see prices north of 800 before considering recommending any additional sales.
+Since the middle of June, price volatility has risen with updated USDA reports, changing weather forecasts, and current events in the Black Sea.
+While prices continue to be volatile, plenty of time remains to market the 2024 crop.
+The war continues in the Black Sea region, major exporting countries’ stocks are at 11-year lows, and no one knows what the weather will bring, leaving the market vulnerable to many uncertainties.
+For now, after recommending making a sale for the 2024 crop, and while keeping an eye on the market to see if any major support is broken, Grain Market Insider would need to see prices north of 800 before considering recommending any additional sales.

 KC Wheat Action Plan Summary